 TGac editor: modify REVmb D10.1 P1150, L1-L6, as follows

-An AP in a BSS and a STA in an IBSS shall advertise the regulatory maximum transmit power for that STA’s operating channel in Beacon frames and Probe Response frames using a Country element.
-An AP in a BSS and a STA in an IBSS shall advertise the local maximum transmit power for that STA’s operating channel in Beacon frames and Probe Response frames using either the combination of a Country element and a Power Constraint element or the combination of a VHT Transmit Power Envelope element and an Extended Power Constraint element.
+An AP in a BSS, a STA in an IBSS, and a mesh STA in a MBSS (11s) shall advertise the regulatory maximum transmit power for that STA’s operating channel in Beacon frames and Probe Response frames using a Country element.
+A non-VHT AP in a BSS, a non-VHT STA in an IBSS, and a non-VHT mesh STA in a MBSS (11s) shall advertise the local maximum transmit power for that STA’s operating channel in Beacon frames and Probe Response frames using the Power Constraint element.
+A VHT AP in a BSS, a VHT STA in an IBSS, and a VHT mesh STA in a MBSS shall advertise the local maximum transmit power for that STA’s operating channel in Beacon frames and Probe Response frames using the combination of a VHT Transmit Power Envelope element and an Extended Power Constraint element.